 Using the set of images from the second dataset and introducing image augmentations the third dataset was generated.
-The image augmentations were applied using the imagua [25] python package.
-One of the following augmentations were randomly applied to the images.
+The image augmentations were applied using the imgaug [25] python package.
+One of the following augmentations was randomly applied to the images.

 - Gaussian Blur

 - Average Blur

 - Additive Gaussian Noise

 - Salt And Pepper

 - Salt

 - Pepper

 - Coarse Dropout

 - Gamma Contrast

 - Sharpen

-Enhance Brightness
+- Enhance Brightness

 Often, deep learning in chemistry is using SMILES as a textual representation of structures.
 Training Neural Networks (NNs) directly with SMILES, however, has pitfalls: In order to generate tokens, a set of rules has to be set up on how and where to split long strings of SMILES into smaller words.
 After training, invalid SMILES are often encountered in the predictions, which results in overall significantly reduced accuracy.
 To tackle this problem there are two new text representations named DeepSMILES [26] and SELFIES [27].
-DeepSMILES exhibited better results in comparison to standard SMILES, but again invalid DeepSMILES cause similar problems.
-In the end, SELFIES were used, since they can be split easily into tokens and they translate into a SMILES string without any errors.
+DeepSMILES exhibited better results in comparison to standard SMILES, but again invalid DeepSMILES caused similar problems.
+In the end, SELFIES were used, since they can be split easily into tokens by splitting the SELFIE at close ("]") and open brackets ("[").
+No further rules had to be applied to split them into a working token set.
+Also, they translate back into a SMILES string without any errors.
 All SMILES strings in our 3 datasets were converted into SELFIES using Python.